 My votes at this particular moment were for:

-Films tilted as far to the Left as Hoffa don’t grow on trees, but the real piece of work here that won’t be coming back is Hi, Mom!.
+Films tilted as far to the Left as Hoffa don’t grow on trees—my level of surprise that it got exactly one vote was exactly zero—but the real piece of work here that won’t be coming back is Hi, Mom!.

 “Rife with political violence, intimations of uncompromising socialist revolt…images of race warfare…ubiquitous sexual innuendo…” wrote Chris Dumas in his book on Brian De Palma, copying a few more definitions of the phrase Greatest Film out of the dictionary.